aau-claaudia/hpc/docs/ucloud/expanded-application-guide.md

     * If you have data with classification 2 or above, you must follow the [Procedure for working with sensitive data on UCloud projects](https://hpc.aau.dk/ucloud/terms-and-conditions/#appendix)
     * At AAU, if your project includes any data with classifications levels 2 or higher, you are required to have your research [registered for the inclusion of GDPR sensitive data with the Department of Grants and Contracts](https://aaudk.sharepoint.com/sites/persondata-ressourcer/SitePages/Registrations%20og%20reports%20(Online%20forms).aspx).
 Once registered you will be informed of the WorkZone case number that is allocated to your case before you will be permitted a project on UCloud.
+    * Students are excluded from this registration process.

 ### Step 1: Open the project application page